kevintruong/data-engineering-knowledge-base/01_compute/aws_compute_quiz.md

 3 is incorrect.
 AWS Auto Scaling for Amazon ECS is not something that exists.
 ```

-## **Question 12: You have some code that you would like to run occasionally and need to minimize costs.
+## **Quiz: You have some code that you would like to run occasionally and need to minimize costs.
 The completion time is typically under 10 minutes.
 Which solution is cost-effective and operationally efficient?**

-1. Run the code on an Amazon EC2 instance
+- [ ] Run the code on an Amazon EC2 instance
-2. Run the code on an Amazon ECS task
+- [ ] Run the code on an Amazon ECS task
-3. Run the code using AWS Batch
+- [ ] Run the code using AWS Batch
-4. Run the code using an AWS Lambda function
+- [x] Run the code using an AWS Lambda function

 <!-- #lambda #ec2 #aws_batch #ecs -->

 ----

-**Question 12, Answer: 4**
+**Answer: 4**

 **Explanation:**